Ghost Fixers: Characters

 A second-year middle schooler who recently moved to Mikurigaoka New Town.
 She has a rough personality, which caused tension with Hifumi after they initially met.
 Her Primary Gear, Ghost Shift, allows her to become intangible, and her secondary gear, Gargantuan Stomach, is a special suitcase with infinite storage space inside.

 Publication

 The series is written and illustrated by Yasuki Tanaka.
 It began serialization on Shueisha's Shōnen Jump+ web service in March 2024.
-The first tankōbon volume was released on June 4, 2024; six volumes have been published as of November 2025.
+The first tankōbon volume was released on June 4, 2024; seven volumes have been published as of March 2026.
 The series is also published in English on the Manga Plus service.